chandlerding/aws-cgw/README.md

 e) wait for the VPN connection to be up & running

-f) repeat steps a-e to interconnection each and ever target VPC(s) in target region(s)
+f) repeat steps a-e to interconnection each and every target VPC(s) in target region(s)

 Or by